n [dot] adamson [at] elifesciences [dot] org

 e [dot] packer [at] elifesciences [dot] org

-n [dot] penfold [at] elifesciences [dot] org
+h [dot] perezvalle [at] elifesciences [dot] org

-e.pewsey [at] elifesciences [dot] org
+m [dot] plaine [at] elifesciences [dot] org

 d [dot] price [at] elifesciences [dot] org

 Peter joined eLife as Features editor in June 2012 and has worked in scientific publishing for more than twenty years.
-As Features Editor he oversees the non-research content of eLife and also the Digests that are included in all Research articles and Short reports.
+As Features Editor he oversees the non-research content of eLife and also the Digests that are included in all Research Articles and Short Reports.
 Previously he has been the Chief Editor of Nature Nanotechnology (2006-2012), where he had overall responsibility for all research and non-research content, and the Editor of Physics World magazine (1996-2005).
 Peter has a degree in physics from Imperial College London (1984) and a PhD from the Queen's University of Belfast (1988), and worked at the Rutherford Appleton Laboratory before joining Physics World as an Assistant Editor in 1990.

-Head of technology
+Head of Technology

-Paul is responsible for technology strategy and delivery at eLife ensuring the team are committed to openness in the products they produce to encourage broad change across the research communication landscape.
-He brings 13 years’ experience in technology and software development to the team and was previously VP Technology for innovative digital music platform 7digital, where he grew the team and scaled the API platform to support the vastly changing music technology industry.
-He shares his experience in agile, lean, and XP practices as a regular conference speaker and also tackles topics around process improvement, data-driven decision making and team dynamics at universities and conferences around the world.
+He brings 15 years’ experience in technology and software development to the team and was previously VP Technology for innovative digital music platform 7digital, where he grew the team and scaled the API platform to support the vastly changing music technology industry.
+He shares his experience in open-source, agile, lean, and XP practices as a regular conference speaker and also tackles topics around digital publishing, process improvement, data-driven decision making and team dynamics at universities and conferences around the world.

 I search for the harmony between form and context, which is a fancy way of saying I build software to fit in the world I'm in and its rapid changes.